anilmainali/wilsonmar.github.io/_posts/2016-03-21-image-search-and-edit.md

 Yet they are the preferred type of image file because they scale well, meaning they look crisp at different sizes.

+But I save SVG files anyway with their png or jpg clones by naming such files with the same prefix as their clone formats in the same folder.

 ## Save credit information with images